Shugendō

-lit. 'the "Way [of] Trial [and] Practice", the "Way of Shugen, or Gen-practice"' (修験道, Shugendō) is a syncretic Esoteric Buddhist religion, a body of ascetic practices that originated in the Nara Period of Japan having evolved during the 7th century from an amalgamation of beliefs, philosophies, doctrines and ritual systems drawn primarily from Esoteric Buddhism, local folk-religious practices, Shinto, mountain worship, and Taoism.
-The final purpose of Shugendō is for practitioners to find supernatural power and save themselves and the masses by conducting religious training while treading through steep mountain ranges.
+lit. 'the "Way [of] Trial [and] Practice", the "Way of Shugen, or Gen-practice"' (修験道, Shugendō) is an Esoteric Buddhist religion, associated with a body of ascetic practices that originated in the Nara Period of Japan having evolved during the 7th century from beliefs, philosophies, doctrine and ritual systems drawn from Esoteric Buddhism, but more minorly the utilization of folk-religion, Shinto, mountain worship, and Taoism to various degrees depending on the sect.
+A distinction is often made between institutional Shugendo lineages with codified education and practice lineages principally associated with various Shingon and Tendai Buddhist lineages who controlled entrance of various sacred mountain sites of maintained practice and study.
+While numerous forms of local religious and mountain traditions from the kamakura period forward are sometimes attributed to Shugendo via use of its tools, rites, and vocabulary, this is debated by scholars.

+The goal of Shugendō is for practitioners to conduct religious training while treading through steep mountain ranges with the intention of cultivating great compassion and Siddhi to alleviate the suffering of the practitioner and all beings.
 Practitioners are called (修験者, Shugenja) or lit. '"Mountain Prostrator"' (山伏, Yamabushi).
 The mountains where Shugendō is practiced are all over Japan, and can span multiple mountains within one range such as the Ōmine mountain range with Mount Hakkyō and Mount Ōmine or the Ishizuchisan mountain range with Kamegamori and Tengudake.

-The Shugendō worldview includes a large pantheon of deities (which include Buddhist and Shinto figures).
-Some of the most important figures are the tantric Buddhist figures of Fudō Myōō and Dainichi Nyorai.
-Other key figures are Gongen (権現), which are considered to be manifestations of Buddhas sometimes as Japanese kami.
-Zaō Gongen (蔵王権現) is one of the most important gongen in Shugendō.